Used Toyota Tundra Quick Facts

 Which Is the Best Model-Year Used Toyota Tundra?

 The best years to buy a used Toyota Tundra fall between 2014 and 2021.
-These years have a series of proven V8 engines and more modern interiors than the older models.
+These years have seen a series of proven V8 engines and more modern interiors than the older models.
 Those seeking advanced driver assist systems like forward collision warning and adaptive cruise control will want a 2018 or newer model.

 See Toyota Tundra trucks for sale near you.